tharushaliyanagama/Sentiment-review-app/README.markdown

 # AI-Powered Sentiment Analysis and Review Summarization Web App

 ## Overview
-A Flask-based web app for analyzing restaurant review sentiments using BERT and summarizing reviews using BART.
-Built for an AI Engineer internship, showcasing AI/ML, backend development, and API/CLI skills.
+A Flask-based web app for analyzing restaurant review sentiments using BERT and summarizing reviews using BART.Built backend development and API/CLI skills.
 Uses a JSON dataset of 5,700 reviews from 57 San Francisco Bay Area restaurants.

 ## Features
 - Sentiment analysis of restaurant reviews using DistilBERT (Positive/Negative/Neutral).